FantomShift/inbox-zero/README.md

 ## Feature Requests

-To request a feature open a [GitHub issue](https://github.com/elie222/inbox-zero/issues), or join our [Discord](https://www.getinboxzero.com/discord).
+To request a feature open a [GitHub issue](https://github.com/elie222/inbox-zero/issues), or join our [Discord](https://www.uipcontrol.com/discord).

 ## Getting Started for Developers

-We offer a hosted version of Inbox Zero at [https://getinboxzero.com](https://getinboxzero.com).
+We offer a hosted version of UIP Control at [https://www.uipcontrol.com](https://www.uipcontrol.com).
 To self-host follow the steps below.

 ### Contributing to the project

 You can view open tasks in our [GitHub Issues](https://github.com/elie222/inbox-zero/issues).
-Join our [Discord](https://www.getinboxzero.com/discord) to discuss tasks and check what's being worked on.
+Join our [Discord](https://www.uipcontrol.com/discord) to discuss tasks and check what's being worked on.

 [ARCHITECTURE.md](./ARCHITECTURE.md) explains the architecture of the project (LLM generated).